danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/06 Set Data-In replication for MySQL from on premise into Azure Database for MySQL/readme.md

 1. Install MySQL

-   >This installation is a simple configuration for lab purposes so not all the security best practices are follows in interest of time and becuase it is out of the scope of this lab.
+   >This installation is a simple configuration for lab purposes so not all the security best practices are followed in interest of time and because it is out of the scope of this lab.

    In the MySQL VM, open Internet Explorer and disable software with invalid signature to run in Internet Explorer
    - Open Internet Explorer browser from Desktop.